Saeed Borji: Sanctions

 In March 2019, Saeed Borji was sanctioned by the U.S. Department of the Treasury for his alleged role in developing explosive materials and technologies for Iran's defence sector, particularly through his reported work with the Organization of Defensive Innovation and Research (SPND).

 Death

-Borji was killed on 13 June 2025 during Israeli airstrikes on Iran as part of the ongoing Iran–Israel war.
+Borji was killed on 13 June 2025 during Israeli airstrikes on Iran as part of the Twelve-Day War.
 He was reportedly targeted due to his involvement in Iran's nuclear programme.

 According to Iranian sources, his wife Mansoureh Aalikhani, described as a painter, was also killed in the attack.
 The strike occurred in the early hours of Friday, 13 June 2025, in Tehran.

 Iranian media reported that Borji was among several nuclear scientists killed during the same period of airstrikes, though the exact number and identities of others killed varies between sources.

 His funeral was held on 28 June 2025, alongside those of other officials killed during the Israeli strikes.